 Although Mike had help, he did a tremendous amount of work himself on this project.
 The wiring and plumbing alone took Mike six months to complete.
 Mike estimates when he gets the Chevelle to the drag strip it should reach the 9s easily.

-If anyone else is thinking about running a Duramax engine, Pacific Performance Engineering claims you can reach 800 hp/1,600 torque with an upgraded turbo, basic fueling upgrades and a four inch downpipe on a stock duramax engine.
-Popular Hot Rodding mentioned that the going rate for a Duramax with ECU, wiring harness, and allison trans is about $7K.
+Pacific Performance Engineering says a stock Duramax can make 800 hp and 1,600 lb-ft of torque with an upgraded turbocharger, basic fueling upgrades, and a four-inch downpipe.
+Popular Hot Rodding mentioned that the going rate for a Duramax with ECU, wiring harness, and Allison transmission is about $7,000.
 Or if you want you could have someone build you this project for around $250,000.